ddewaele/GoogleMapsV2WithActionBarSherlock/part2.md

 - Clicking on a marker
 - Programmatically highlight a marker.

-### Clicking on a marker
+### Info Windows

-The default behavior when clicking on a marker is for the camera to move to the map and an info window to appear.
+The default behavior when clicking on a marker is

+- move the camera to the marker
+- show an info window on the marker.

 If you want to intercept the user clicking on a marker, you simply need to implement an `OnMarkerClickListener`